This CD presents a unique artistic statement by Vladislav Lavrik, one of world’s leading trumpet soloists

 Recorded in 2011 at the Moscow Sound Recording House, the album brings together lyrical, expressive, and deeply emotional works for trumpet and wind orchestra.
-The performances are led by distinguished conductors General Valery Khalilov and Colonels Sergey Durygin and Alexey Kolotushkin, whose interpretations highlight both the symphonic breadth and the intimate, vocal qualities of the music.

 At the heart of this release lies Lavrik’s artistic philosophy.
 For him, the trumpet is not merely an instrument, but a voice — capable of singing, breathing, and conveying the inner world of the performer.
 The selected repertoire emphasizes melody, lyricism, and spiritual depth, inviting the listener to experience the trumpet as a human voice and to reflect on the soul and emotional richness of the Russian musical tradition.